-In many older or larger homes and commercial buildings, it may take awhile for the hot water to reach the plumbing fixtures that are located further from the water heater.
-Waiting seconds or even minutes for your hot water to turn the perfect temperature gets old real quick.
-This not only wastes time, it wastes water.
+In many older or larger homes and commercial buildings, it can take awhile for hot water to reach the plumbing fixtures that are located farther from the water heater.
+Waiting seconds or even minutes for it to turn the perfect temperature gets old real quick.
+It not only wastes time, it wastes water.

-How Does A Recirculation Pump Work?
+How Do Recirculation Pumps Work?

 The temperature activates the recirculation pump prompting it to open and filter out the cold water.
 When the hot water reaches the recirculation pump, it closes to prevent hot water from flowing through the cold water line.
 Cold water in the hot water line is sent back to the water heater to be used at a later time.

-Most recirculating pumps come with a built-in timer that lets you to set the pump to turn off at night when you are least likely to need hot water.
+Most recirculating pumps come with a built-in timer that lets you to set the pump to turn off at night when you are least likely to need heated water.
 This feature saves you energy in your home.